-People of African or South Asian heritage are more likely to have high blood pressure, diabetes or other risk factors.
+People of African or South Asian background also have a higher risk of coronary artery disease.
+This is because they are more likely to have high blood pressure (hypertension), diabetes or other risk factors for coronary artery disease at a younger age.